Massachusetts Environmental Collaborative

 The Esplanade Association works to restore, preserve, and enhance the historic Charles River Esplanade as a vital urban park to be enjoyed by all.

 A land trust that has conserved nearly 13,000 acres, the Greenbelt Association works with local communities and landowners to acquire and protect ecological areas, farmland, and scenic vistas such as river, trail, coastal systems, and other natural intact landscapes.

 The Franklin Land Trust does not own land, but instead encourages private stewardship, working to assist farmers and other landowners find ways to protect their land from unwanted development.

 The Friends of The Blue Hills has fought successfully since 1976 to preserve the Reservation for hikers, cyclists, horseback riders, and skiers.

 Aiding in the protection and conservation of natural resources, the Garden Club Federation promotes civic beauty and roadside improvements and encourages the art of gardening and study of horticulture, floriculture and the landscape.

-Green Decade’s mission is to create a city in better balance with the natural world by making significant, measurable improvements in the way people in Newton use resources.
+Green Newton’s mission is to create a city in better balance with the natural world by making significant, measurable improvements in the way people in Newton use resources.
 Programs are designed to build awareness, to provide opportunities for public dialog, and to educate and empower citizens to take personal and civic action.

 This grassroots organization began in Ashfield, late in 1997 to oppose Mass Highway’s first five-year plan to replace mechanical cutting of roadside weeds with herbicide spraying along nearly 3,000 miles of state roads.
 It then joined forces with Toxics Action Center in Boston, and later that year saw the program cancelled state-wide.
 The organization focuses on heading off the impacts such blind-sightedness would heap upon children’s health.
 And, as an approach to getting others motivated and involved, unifying this focus with both conviction and strategy.